MSD-LASSO/FeasibilityStudies/TdoaSim/README.txt

 Upcoming Features:
 11/11 Add time difference error functionality to one-sided vs. two-sided Hyperbola.
 If the time difference could be negative, plot the mirror image of that specific hyperbola.
+11/11 Decide how to bound the solution.
+Currently take the 3 closest points -- most of the time.
+Doesn't always work.
+Test case:
+TDoA2Dtest last test commented out TimeDiffs.